Skip to content

 2. Member Clusters: These clusters host the actual workloads that need to be scaled.
 They expose their kube-apiserver to the KEDA cluster for management.

-The member clusters don’t need to run KEDA themselves, as scaling decisions for DistributedScaledObject are made by the KEDA cluster.
+The member clusters don’t need to run KEDA themselves, as scaling decisions for DistributedScaledObject or DistributedScaledJob are made by the KEDA cluster.
 This allows for a smaller footprint on member clusters and enables edge scenarios where resources are limited.

 In order to connect a member cluster to the KEDA cluster, you need to make the kube-apiserver of the member cluster accessible from the KEDA cluster.
 This can be done using various methods such as VPN, VPC peering, or exposing the API server via a load balancer with proper security measures.